syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/diagram/grid-lines.md

 ## Snap to objects

 The snap to object provides visual cues to assist with aligning and spacing diagram elements.
-A node can be snapped with its neighboring objects based on certain alignments.
+A node can be snapped with its neighbouring objects based on certain alignments.
 Such alignments are visually represented as smart guides.

-The [`snapObjectDistance`](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.Diagrams.DiagramSnapSettings.html#Syncfusion_EJ2_Diagrams_DiagramSnapSettings_SnapObjectDistance) property allows you to define minimum distance between the selected object and the nearest object.
+The [`snapObjectDistance`](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.Diagrams.DiagramSnapSettings.html#Syncfusion_EJ2_Diagrams_DiagramSnapSettings_SnapObjectDistance) property allows to define minimum distance between the selected object and the nearest object.

-The [`snapAngle`](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.Diagrams.DiagramSnapSettings.html#Syncfusion_EJ2_Diagrams_DiagramSnapSettings_SnapAngle) property allows you to define the snap angle by which the object needs to be rotated.
+The [`snapAngle`](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.Diagrams.DiagramSnapSettings.html#Syncfusion_EJ2_Diagrams_DiagramSnapSettings_SnapAngle) property allows to define the snap angle by which the object needs to be rotated.

-The [`snapConstraints`](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.Diagrams.SnapConstraints.html) property allows you to enable or disable the certain features of the snapping, refer to `snapConstraints`.
+The [`snapConstraints`](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.Diagrams.SnapConstraints.html) property allows to enable or disable the certain features of the snapping, refer to `snapConstraints`.

-The [`snapLineColor`](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.Diagrams.DiagramSnapSettings.html#Syncfusion_EJ2_Diagrams_DiagramSnapSettings_SnapLineColor) property allows you to define the color of the snapline.
+The [`snapLineColor`](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.Diagrams.DiagramSnapSettings.html#Syncfusion_EJ2_Diagrams_DiagramSnapSettings_SnapLineColor) property allows to define the color of the snapline.

 {% if page.publishingplatform == "aspnet-core" %}